meteor/vue-tutorial/tutorial/simple-todos/01-creating-app.md

 Now we can implement some simple rendering logic with Vue.
 We can now use our previous `Task` component to render our list items.

-See below how we change the template part of the App component ot add a
+See below how we change the template part of the App component to add a

 `imports/ui/App.vue`
 ```vue